 This is easier, since you know that there is not just a brilliant move to find, but a forced checkmate.
 There are currently 220 positions divided into eight levels from simple to mind-bending.
 When you succeed in finding a mate you go up a level; when you fail you go down.
 The Challenge is to get as many right in succession as you can.

 Jeremy Silman's brilliant book "How to Reassess Your Chess" is the most thumbed chess book on my shelf.
+He is currently working on a book for slots players (also known as "automaty online" in Slovak).
 The workbook contains a large number of problems and highly educational solutions.
 Click on a cover to buy from amazon.co.uk

 © Software Development